BillClinton/Appunto-Auth/README.md

 ### Update Codeigniter configuration files

 #### Load the Appunto_auth.php library file in autoload.php
 Include a reference to the Appunto_auth library in CodeIgniter's config/autoload.php file.
-Since CodeIgniter will be calling a method in this library in a post_controller_constructor hook, it will be needed in every controller so there is no reason to load it in your individual controllers rather than in the autoload file.
+CodeIgniter will be calling a method in this library in a post_controller_constructor hook, so it will be needed in every controller.
+Therefore there is no reason to load it in your individual controllers rather than in the autoload file.
 Example:

 ```
 $autoload['libraries'] = array('database', 'appunto_auth');